-- a parish is a Catholic community of at least 50 families or 200 persons, with a resident priest that they can support financially, and which has a functioning Parish Finance and/or Parish Pastoral Council.
+A Catholic community of at least 50 families or 200 persons, with a resident priest that they can support financially, and which has a functioning Parish Finance and/or Parish Pastoral Council.

-- a quasi-parish is a Catholic community that is lacking in one or more of the characteristics of a parish, but is still self-supporting.
+A Catholic community that is lacking in one or more of the characteristics of a parish, but is still self-supporting.

-- a mission is a Catholic community that is not able to support itself financially, and is largely dependent on the chancery office for its needs.
+A Catholic community that is not able to support itself financially, and is largely dependent on the chancery office for its needs.
 It is primarily for these communities that we appeal to Catholic Missions in Canada for financial assistance.

 A deanery is a geographical region of a diocese, made up of several parish communities.

 Dean: Rev. Christian Ogbonna

 Donnelly, Eaglesham, Falher, Girouxville, Guy, McLennan, St. Isidore, Tangent